Details

 It’s about fighting the world, and still choosing to hold hands in the dark.

 Every scene, every line, every glance feels like poetry wrapped in pain.
-The cinematography is breathtaking.
-The music haunts you long after the episode ends.
+The cinematography?
+Breathtaking.
+The music?
+A ghost that lingers.
 And the emotions?
-They quietly tear you apart and put you back together.
+They quietly tear you apart and put you back together—again and again.

 Even though the story isn’t over yet, I already know—I’m watching something unforgettable.